Back to main site

 The Right to Freedom of Expression

-Module 1: General Overview of Trends in Digital Rights Globally and Expected Developments
+Module 1: General Overview of Trends in Digital Rights Globally

 • Towards the end of 2019, the Protection from Internet Falsehood and Manipulation Bill 2019 was tabled in Nigeria.
 The Bill seeks to prohibit a long list of statements including false statements of fact and statements that are likely to be prejudicial to the country’s security, public health, public safety, public tranquillity, or finances.
-Statements that prejudice Nigeria’s relations with other countries, influence the outcome of an election or referendum, incite feelings of enmity, hatred towards a person, or ill will between a group of persons would also be monitored, and those who utter such statements would be liable to fines and, possibly, imprisonment.(1)
+Statements that prejudice Nigeria’s relations with other countries, influence the outcome of an election or referendum, incite feelings of enmity, hatred towards a person, or ill will between a group of persons would also be monitored, and those who utter such statements would be liable to fines and, possibly, imprisonment.(6)

 Despite the alarming and current rise of disinformation and the often disproportionate responses from state actors that threaten freedom of expression online, there is some comfort in knowing that there are organisations, institutions and states making a concerted and decisive effort to address this unfortunate and harmful trend.

-Positive resources and examples for overcoming disinformation challenges
+Resources and examples for overcoming disinformation challenges

 • UNESCO developed a “Journalism, fake news & disinformation: handbook for journalism education and training”.